Creekside-Robotics/2023-Offseason/README.md

 ## Branch Protection Rules
 Certain branches are protected by rules that must be obeyed

-- `main` - All changes can be merged via pull request from created branch into `main` once code has been succesfully tested on robot.
+- `main` - All code changes must be merged via pull request from the created branch into `main` once the code has been succesfully tested on robot.

+## Releases
+Code that has been released with a tag has been heavily tested on the robot and is approved for competition use.
+During competition, unless in dire situation, code must come from a release and not the main branch.
+Each release will come with a drivers manual and source code.

+If you notice a bug or area for improvement in the code, please create an issue in this repository.

 ## Running Unit Tests
 Unit tests can be run from the command line by using the gradle test task.\